baptdes/Genshin-YOLO-Detection/DATASET_PREPARATION.md

 2. **Validation Set**: 15% of the dataset is used to tune hyperparameters and prevent overfitting.
 3. **Test Set**: 10% of the dataset is used to evaluate the final performance of the model.

-The splitting is done randomly while ensuring that the distribution of classes remains consistent across all subsets.
+The splitting is done randomly for now.
+But, as we have unbalanced class, we may try to split the dataset smartly to ensure that the distribution of classes remains consistent across all subsets.
+One solution that can be implemented is a stratified split based on this [article](https://jaidevd.com/posts/obj-detection-stratification/).
+Another solution would be to use K-Fold Cross Validation, but it would significantly increase the training time.